ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 VTInStream, VTCell, VTPage, and Upp/Core

 ---
+### Console
+This simple helper class parses and renders sixel data into raw images (U++ Image objects, to be specific).
+It can handle both RGB and HSL color spaces and it does not limit the color registers to 4, 16, or 256: It is possible to use more color register with SixelRenderer, for it uses a VectorMap to hold the color table.
+#### Notes:
+- This class is separately available.
+It has a stable public API

+#### Related files:
+	Upp/Core, Upp/Draw, VTInStream.

+#### Dependencies:
+Sixel.h, Sixel.cpp

+---
 ### Terminal
 This is the virtual terminal emulation ctrl.
 It is responsible for painting the content of VTPage onto computer screen, and handling the key and mouse events, clipboard and dnd operations.
 Since it is designed as a regular ctrl, it can be used in any place where a U++ ctrl can be used.
 It is also responsible for user configuration such as cursor styles, colors, resize behaviour, etc.